Adalaupy/old-newspaper-ocr/README.md

 - Ensure PaddlePaddle and PaddleOCR are properly installed
 - Check if the language model is downloaded (happens automatically on first run)
 - For GPU support, install paddlepaddle-gpu instead
+- If using EasyOCR, install it separately with `pip install easyocr`

 ### PDF Import Issues
-- Verify Poppler is installed and accessible
+- Verify PyMuPDF is installed correctly (`pip install PyMuPDF`)
 - Check PDF file is not corrupted or password-protected
+- Try selecting fewer pages first to isolate problematic pages

 ### Performance Issues
 - Reduce image resolution before processing